jadebustos/workshop-rhel8-edge/README.md

 This workshop is based in [https://github.com/RedHatGov/RFESummit2021](https://github.com/RedHatGov/RFESummit2021).

+This workshop will also use playbooks from [https://github.com/MoyRivera/edge](https://github.com/MoyRivera/edge).

 This repository License not applies to the contents of the repository [https://github.com/RedHatGov/RFESummit2021](https://github.com/RedHatGov/RFESummit2021).

 This workshop is an introductory workshop to show how to use RHEL **Image Builder** feature to build, deploy and manage RHEL for Edge deployments.